alexanderbazhenoff/virtue-da-dirty-soul-intro/README.md

 ## Technical info

-This intro was written by an hour or so with ['software giga-screen'](https://en.wikipedia.org/wiki/ZX_Spectrum_graphic_modes) ZX-Spectrum effect usage, 25fps colour blinking that allows you to mix colour palette.
+This intro was written by an hour or so with '[software giga-screen](https://en.wikipedia.org/wiki/ZX_Spectrum_graphic_modes)' ZX-Spectrum effect usage, 25fps colour blinking that allows you to mix colour palette.

 ## Story

-A short intro which was based on c-jeff's (now seajeff's) ideas then.
+A short intro which was based on C-jeff's (now [Seajeff](https://seajeff.com/)'s) ideas then.
 Made specially for final version of the game which was totally repacked and re-linked.
 I had to clear system variables and other useless data from the game code block, so I run this game over 100 times those night.
 As the result I still remember every note from the music...
 Anyway 18 years later I like this co-work, this prod looks good and fun enough.

 ## Credits